php-translation/documentation/guides/configure-httplug.rst

 their introduction_.
 The very easiest way of using HTTPlug is to install the HTTPlugBundle_.

-The standard configuration (no configuration) works for a common setup but you may want to add some config.
+The standard configuration (no configuration) works for a common setup but you may want to add some configuration.
 If you want to add logging for **all** the requests and responses for a client named ``acme`` you may do:

 .. code-block:: yaml